JoaoGuilherme2909/JoaoGuilherme2909/README.md

 💻 **What I do**
 - Full stack development
 - Create Frontends e web apps in react
-- Create API's, CLI's and services in go
+- Create API's, CLI's and services

 🌱 **What I’m interested in**
 - Backend architectures and API design